 Fun things to do in Japan: my 15 favourite activities

 Welcome to Japan, a country famous for its ancient traditions and advanced technology.
 Once you land in Tokyo or Osaka, it’s impossible not to find fun things to do during your holidays.
-From the majestic views of Mount Fuji and the sumptuous Shinto shrines in Kyoto or Nikko to pristine beaches to relax all over the Okinawa Archipelago, the hardest is to choose what to do!
+From the majestic views of Mount Fuji and the sumptuous Shinto shrines in Kyoto or Nikko to pristine beaches to relax all over the Okinawa Archipelago, the hardest thing is to choose what to do!
 Considered one of the safest diving destinations in the world, the country of the rising sun, and especially its southern prefecture, Okinawa, is one of the favourite places to go for ocean lovers who are into surfing or scuba diving.

-At world-class dives sites such as Yonaguni Monument, Manta City, or the Kerama National Park, you will be able to see turtles, hammerhead sharks, and manta rays or experience wreck diving.
-But there are so many other things to do besides diving in Japan like trying some local food, relaxing in a hot spring bath, or even visiting an interactive digital exhibition that will blow your mind.
-Here are 15 of my favourites activities to do in Japan as a scuba diver for you to find some inspiration.
-Note most of these activities include places below 600 m of altitude.
+At world-class dive sites such as Yonaguni Monument, Manta City, or the Kerama National Park, you will be able to see turtles, hammerhead sharks, and manta rays or experience wreck diving.
+But there are so many other things to do besides diving in Japan, like trying some local food, relaxing in a hot spring bath, or even visiting an interactive digital exhibition that will blow your mind.
+Here are 15 of my favourite activities to do in Japan as a scuba diver for you to find some inspiration.
+Note that most of these activities include places below 600 m of altitude.
 Still, for the few locations which are above, altitude is indicated so you can safely plan your itinerary between scuba diving and sightseeing during your stay in Japan.

 1 – Chasing the best views of Mount Fuji in Kawaguchiko, Yamanashi